Blendify/blender-manual/blender_docs/manual/advanced/command_line/arguments.rst

 ``-h``, ``--help``
    Print this help text and exit
 ``-R``
-   Register .blend extension, then exit (Windows only) ``-r``
+   Register blend-file extension, then exit (Windows only) ``-r``
-   Silently register .blend extension, then exit (Windows only) ``-v``, ``--version``
+   Silently register blend-file extension, then exit (Windows only) ``-v``, ``--version``
    Print Blender version and exit
 ``--``